 Your child will learn independence.
 This is related to the last point.
 Basically starting to leave your child with a sitter from an early age lets them know that they can still be okay when you aren't there and that you'll come back.

 Less drama compared to relatives.
 You can tell the babysitter exactly what you want.
 You won't have a mother-in-law second-guessing your instructions or parenting.
-If you tell your sitter to give your kid a specific amount of milk or food, they will.
-They won't argue that your bedtime or naptime is too early or that isn't how they raised their own kid.
+If you tell your sitter to give your child a specific amount of milk or food, they will.
+They won't argue that your bedtime or naptime is too early or that isn't how they raised their own child.

 No idle chit-chat when you get home.
 When you get back, all you have to do is ask your babysitter how everything went and pay them.
 They've probably had enough time at your house and just want to go home, not catch up on the latest family drama.